Judge Trudy White apologizes about controversial jumpsuit video in letter to WBRZ

 > READ the entire letter HERE

-“I regret having made the video and, again, I am sorry for any damage its released caused.”
+“I regret having made the video and, again, I am sorry for any damage its release caused.”

 White said she understood some people may have lost respect for the judiciary and questioned its integrity and impartiality after the video.